vizdotlife/vizdotlife.github.io/_posts/newest_posts/2022-08-25-unique-sounds-of-san-francisco.md

 ## More short stories recording sounds
 Here's a taste of the next article I'll write about waking up super early on a foggy Saturday morning to record the fog horns of Golden Gate Bridge.
 It was one of the memorable days recording sounds in this project.

-You can listen here to what the fog horns sounded like until the story is released.
+You can listen to the fog horns below.

 <iframe src="https://open.spotify.com/embed/episode/6gpoOUAWTrL41QNFd9PLk7?utm_source=generator" width="320" height="180" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 And here's what the pattern looks like after extracting the data and turning into a data visualization.
 ![](/images/sounds/fog-horns-chart-1.png)

+More to come on this story soon!

 ## Anything else?
 Thanks so much for visiting Viz.Life.
 I want to thank my family, collectors, friends, and visitors for supporting me in this endeavor.